webcatalog/webcatalog-legacy/README.md

-Back in the old days, when I tried to turn WebCatalog into a scalable startup, I wrote some blog posts and did some experiments.
+Back in the old days, when I tried to turn WebCatalog into a scalable startup, I did some experiments.
 Here are the archives of most of them.